Summu77/POA-Public_Opinion_Analysis/README.md

 The following are the original requirements for the experiment:

-Task 2: Entity-Position Analysis

 l **Description**

-Analyze the position of each entity for all the entities that appear in the data.
+Task 2: Entity-Position Analysis, Analyze the position of each entity for all the entities that appear in the data.

 l **Data**